andrewjkerr/last_fm_tweeter/README.md

 # LastFmTweeter

-Tweets your last played scrobbled song on Last.FM.
+Tweets your last scrobbled song on Last.FM.

 ## Installation